nazimgol/HeyListen/README.md

 A Socket IO App Running on a Google Cloud Platform VM.

-# Note

-Not yet working.
-Issue with setting up VM and getting a node socket server to listen for connection.

 # Build new server on code push

 Use Github to push new server code to remote.